 Achieving a balance among the Non-Councillor membership

-The current diversity of the Partnership Board will be surveyed by Scottish Government and data will be relayed back to SEStran on a confidential basis in by April 2017.
+Scottish Ministers are required from time to time, to gather information about members’ protected characteristics and will forward those to the public bodies covered by the PSED.
+SEStran are awaiting this information from Ministers and once received, .
 SEStran will only publish the current Gender Balance of the Partnership Board, no other data on protected characteristics will be made available.

-Insert statistic when available: Identified as Male XX; Identified as Female XX; Didn’t Answer xx%

 Actions:

-On the basis of the survey, a key target group for SEStran board membership is persons who identify as XX, alongside a general objective to increase the diversity of representation from across all social groups and those who have protected characteristics.
+Liaise with Scottish Ministers to obtain member information and on the basis of the survey data provided, will aim to increase the diversity of representation from across all social groups and those who have protected characteristics.

-SEStran is also developing a new website for Spring/Summer 2017 and will seek to publish profiles of all Board members, their skills and a specific focus on value added by the diversity generated to the collective governance of the organisation.
+Publish statistics when available: Identified as Male XX; Identified as Female XX; Didn’t Answer xx%

 The Partnership Director will ensure that the Board is kept up-to-date with any new developments in equality and diversity relevant to the organisation’s strategic outlook and responsibilities as a public body.

 Encourage all Board members with protected characteristics to volunteer as role models and take part in relevant corporate communications